 Engineering Council is a union of engineering societies and committees dedicated to enriching the student collegiate experience through a distinctive array of programs and services.
 Engineering Council is the students’ voice in the College of Engineering and is designed to serve the needs of the engineering community.
 EC consists of an executive board that oversees 15 committees and over 80 professional and honorary societies.

 We encourage all employers to contact applicable societies at http://ec.illinois.edu/societies/ to ask them to blast email their students with your recruiting information.
-Many student societies are happy to work with you to host an information session for their members.

 Looking for more information about our students?
 This page contains interactive and up to date statistics regarding current and former students enrolled at the University of Illinois: HireIllini – Student Enrollment Data.